fprimex/zdesk/README.md

     (pip install | easy_install) httplib2

-simplejson is used to serialze and deserialze requests and responses
+simplejson is used to serialize and deserialize requests and responses

     (pip install | easy_install) simplejson